-In addition, FINRA offered virtual conference panels on various regulatory topics and business line specific forums to member firms free of cost.
-FINRA also invested in developing additional compliance tools and resources for firms, including investments to develop a machine-readable rulebook and enhancements to the Report Center.
+In addition, FINRA offered virtual conference panels on various regulatory topics and business line specific forums to member firms free of cost, including Federal Bureau of Investigation Cyber Threat briefings.
+FINRA also refreshed the compliance tools webpage, including creating new checklists and resources for firms, developed a machine-readable rulebook and enhanced the Report Center.
 This cost also includes spending for a transformation of the contact center experience for firms, financial professionals, regulators and the investing public.
 Through the multi-year project, FINRA is implementing new innovative tools, including a virtual assistant and advanced callback features, to improve response time and efficiency.

 **Note: The program costs include expenses net of funding received from registration fees or other revenues related to conferences and educational programs.

 Training FINRA Staff Regarding the Markets, Products and Businesses That FINRA Regulates

 FINRA continues to expand the training it provides to staff, including examiners, to ensure staff is prepared for new regulatory challenges.
 In 2022, FINRA spent $6.4 million on regulatory-focused training for staff in FINRA’s Member Supervision, Market Regulation and Enforcement departments.